-- Transcription errors has the number been copied over accurately and in the correct format (i.e. do not use gaps for the thousands delineator [10000 not 10 000] and you must use a dot '.' for decimal places not a comma ',') - 'Units' errors have you identified the source data units correctly (e.g. 1000s tonnes or tonnes; 1000s animals or head animals) and are they the same as required in workbook (or must they be converted first).
+- ❖ Transcription errors has the number been copied over accurately and in the correct format (i.e. do not use gaps for the thousands delineator [10000 not 10 000] and you must use a dot '1' for decimal places not a comma '٫') - ❖ 'Units' errors have you identified the source data units correctly (e.g. 1000s tonnes or tonnes; 1000s animals or head animals) and are they the same as required in workbook (or must they be converted first).
 [Also remember in the FAOSTAT database 'MT' = metric tonnes!!]

-Quality control during next sessions
+Quality control during next session

-- Have the correct conversion factors been used double check your maths (e.g. for NCV: MJ/kg converted to toe/t). - Did you record all references to activity data sources and non-default emission factors, S content of fuels or S retention-in-ash values in the tables provided at the bottom of each relevant worksheet.
+- ❖ Have the correct conversion factors been used double check your maths (e.g. for NCV: MJ/kg converted to toe/t). - ❖ Did you record all references to activity data sources and non-default emission factors, S content of fuels or S retention-in-ash values in the tables provided at the bottom of each relevant worksheet (if not, make a note to do this when you get home).